Addteq/amazon-echo-training-workshop/README.md

 * weatherAPIKey.json
 * node_modules/

+First, we'll create an AWS role to run our Lambda function:
+1. In AWS, go to the IAM console
+2. Select "Roles" in the left menu
+3. Click in "Create New Role"
+4. Name your role as **lambda_basic_execution**
+5. In Role Type screen, select "AWS Lambda"
+6. In Attach Policy screen, use the filter textbox to find the role "AWSLambdaFullAccess" and select it
+7. Complete the role creation.

-Go to AWS Lambda console and do the following:
+Now, go to AWS Lambda console and do the following:
 1. Click on **Create a Lambda Function**
 2. Select the template **Blank Function** and click Next
 3. In the trigger screen, click in the empty dotted space, and select **Alexa Skills Kit**.
 This will allow the Alexa Service to run the app in Lambda.
 Then next